 5. Santa Maria Beach

-A 5-minute drive from Naoussa harbour and also accessible by boat, this powdery golden-white sand beach is actually split into 2, the first one commonly referred to as Santa Maria Camping due to the campsite nearby.
+A 5-minute drive from Naoussa Harbor and also accessible by boat, this powdery golden-white sand beach is actually split into 2, the first one commonly referred to as Santa Maria Camping due to the campsite nearby.

 Popular in June-August when it draws in the younger party crowd due to its water sports facilities which include water-skiing, windsurfing, pedalos, and scuba diving plus a great selection of beach bars that elude a cosmopolitan vibe with Summer hits drifting out over the crystal clear water.